Wednesday, 26 December 2012

 7 Harley Road, Hampstead, London

 Joy is the first to sing, luckily Bertie plays a D chord faintly on the recording studio piano somewhere close by from which I have been able to pitched the record at 80.80 rpm.
-This is lucky for we have here a good idea of what Clara's speaking voice was like in relation to her singing voice.
+This is fortuitous for we have here a good idea of the pitch of Clara's speaking voice in relation to her singing voice.

-Joy & Roy then do a duet, unfortunately as with Joy's solo I can't make out the first lines -
+Joy & Roy then do a duet, unfortunately it is difficult to make out the first lines -

 We are the..............